tab300/t-games-20factor/README.md

+#20Factor
-20Factor is a simple card game built with HTML5, CSS3, and JavaScript
+It is a card game built with HTML5, CSS3, and JavaScript

 Here is the presentation of the game on Heroku: